Best Things to do in Madrid for the best trip ever

 In Madrid, you will be able to try some typical dishes of the capital, but also from other Spanish regions.
 Some of the most typical dishes are:

 Apart from this, meat, fish, and seafood are an excellent choice in most of the restaurants I recommend.
+Besides, you can find some delicious and healthy salads too.

 You will also find sensational vegetarian and vegan places in Madrid, as well as top restaurants from many other different nationalities.